ChgoChad/companynewspcfcontrol/README.md

 ---
+page_type:
-page_type: CompanyNews Component Description
+ CompanyNews Component Description
 languages:
-- typescript
+ typescript, react-native fluent-ui
 products:
-- PowerApps component framework
+ PowerApps Component Framework
+ (Refactored for new Virtual PCF)
+description:
-description: "The plugin provides News feature, by default getting news for a text from BING news, but can be customized for other news sources."
+ "The plugin provides News feature, by default getting news for a text from BING news, but can be customized for other news sources."
 ---

-# CompanyNews Component
+# CompanyNews Component (Refactored for Virtual PCFs)
+## Refeactored and Updated 2023

+This project was originally a Microsoft sample provided with the Dynamics 365 SDK.
+It has been refactored a couple of times through the years, however there were still a few areas where the design fell short making it not viable for use in a production Dynamics 365 environmeent--so I set out to change that.

+**This version of the Company News PCF component has the following updates from the previous version:**
+- Been Refactored to take advantage of the new **virtual** PCF components
+- Completely **React and Fluent-UI native** in a Dynamics or Power Platform Environment (it uses the React and Fluent-UI provided by the environment and does not load its own copy of the framework)
+- Several styling updates to improve the overall appearance of the control
+- The Bing News search API originally included does not always return relevant results, so I added the ability to use a regular Bing web search instead of a Bing News search.
+The search that is used is determined by a toggle button in the main UI of the control allowing the user to switch search sources on the fly.

 At times we need to fetch and show news about certain elements which are shown in the application or a page.
 For example, in a CRM application showing a list of accounts, a salesperson might want to keep a check on the latest news about the company.

 The control is completely developed using Powerapps Component Framework, and is easy to use and modify.
-More details on PowerApps Component Framework https://docs.microsoft.com/en-us/powerapps/developer/component-framework/overview
+More details on [PowerApps Component Framework]( https://docs.microsoft.com/en-us/powerapps/developer/component-framework/overview)

 ## Contents